-Democracy Forward is representing Common Cause and voters from Florida, Texas, and New York in a suit that seeks to halt the Trump Administration’s unprecedented and unlawful investigation into the voting history of individual American voters.
+Democracy Forward represented Common Cause and voters from Florida, Texas, and New York in a suit to halt the Trump Administration’s unprecedented and unlawful investigation into the voting history of individual American voters.

 The suit — which was filed against the Presidential Advisory Committee on Election Integrity, the Commission’s Vice-Chair Kris Kobach, and the Department of Homeland Security (DHS) — alleges that the Commission is violating the Privacy Act of 1974, a post-Watergate privacy law that broadly prohibits federal agencies from collecting, maintaining, and/or disseminating information concerning how any individual exercises rights guaranteed by the First Amendment.
 The suit also alleges that DHS is violating the Privacy Act by disclosing citizenship information to the Commission and that the Commission and Kobach himself have acted ultra vires, clearly outside any applicable legal authority, in investigating individual voters.

-As a result of the Commission’s collection of personal information, thousands of voters have already de-registered from the rolls.
+As a result of the Commission’s collection of personal information, thousands of voters had de-registered from the rolls.
 Others are gravely concerned about how their First Amendment-protected personal data will be used by the Commission.

 In the news

 National Law Journal / December 6, 2017

 Arkansas Times / July 14, 2017

 - Complaint As Filed (07/14/17) (pdf / 614 KB)

 - TRO Motion As Filed (07/28/17) (pdf / 226 KB)